Comment on page

 - 1.Have no CAA record.
 Without a CAA record, there are no limitations on which SSL providers are allowed to issue an SSL certificate for your domain.

 - 2.Have a CAA record that explicitly allows Google Trust Services.
-Any providers that are not explicitly allowed will be blocked.
+If a CAA record exists, any providers that are not explicitly allowed will be blocked.
 The following is the value that would need to be included in a CAA record to explicitly allow Google Trust Services:

 0 issue "pki.goog"

-The short answer: you might need to wait 1-48 hours for the DNS changes to take effect before moving onto step 3.
+The short answer: you might need to wait 1-48 hours for the DNS changes to take effect before moving onto the next step.

 Remember the TTL (Time To Live) field we mentioned earlier?
 DNS records are cached for a period of time — which is usually a very good thing for performance reasons, because they typically don’t change very often.
 When they do change, there is a period of time (the TTL value) where DNS cache servers need their cache to expire before they will check for any changes and behave accordingly.